Querfront: Modern examples and usage

-In a February 1989 interview with the magazine Tempo in February 1989, the leader of the German neo-Nazi scene at the time, Michael Kühnen, was asked why anarchists and neo-Nazis did not band together to fight the state, and stated in response: "There are a number of reasons for acting together: both the Autonomists and the National Socialists despise the bourgeois order.
+In a February 1989 interview with the magazine Tempo, the leader of the German neo-Nazi scene at the time, Michael Kühnen, was asked why anarchists and neo-Nazis did not band together to fight the state, and stated in response: "There are a number of reasons for acting together: both the Autonomists and the National Socialists despise the bourgeois order.
 Both hate its decadence and fight against democracy.
 After we have gotten rid of this pig system, we can squabble about which order is superior."

-The Combat League of German Socialists (1999–2008, KDS) was founded with the explicit aim of uniting the political left and right via the Querfront strategy, wanting to eliminate differences between the two sides and serve as a "Discussion and combat forum on the basis of the collective commitment to Volk [nation] and homeland".
+The Combat League of German Socialists (1999–2008, KDS) was founded with the explicit aim of uniting the political left and right via the Querfront strategy, wanting to eliminate differences between the two sides and serve as a "Discussion and combat forum on the basis of the collective commitment to Volk and homeland".
 The strategy has failed the group overall, it being able to attract few actual leftists and being described by a former member, Axel Reitz, as "nothing more than the usual neo-Nazi group", which lead to its dissolution in 2008.
 Despite this overall failure however, the Berlin sector of the organization led by Michael Koth, a former communist activist who lead his own Querfront group before the KDS known as the Workers' Party of Germany (PdAD), was said to have a far more national bolshevik lean, taking influences from both Juche and the former SED.

 During the COVID-19 protests in Germany, some publications have used the term to refer to left-wing and right-wing cooperation on demonstrations.
 David Begrich however argued in Die Tageszeitung that the term was misused in the situation since, while the left and right had cooperated, their generally opposing ideals remained separate and didn't combine or move towards approaching each other.

 Former prominent politician Sahra Wagenknecht (formerly Left Party, now BSW, her own party) has on some occasions been accused of running on a Querfront strategy through her idea of "conservative leftism".
 This accusation became most prominent after the Berlin peace rally on 14 February 2023 organized by Wagenknecht and feminist Alice Schwarzer, which called for negotiations and a stop of military support to Ukraine, since many supporters of Russia and the far-right were in attendance.
 A 2023 article in The Washington Post additionally suggested that the Kremlin is trying to establish a German anti-war coalition between Wagenknecht and the Alternative for Germany based on the Querfront model.

 The term Querfront is also used to refer to the far-right taking on, or rather more explicitly talking about, left-wing issues such as anti-capitalism, or taking on left-wing strategies as seen in the Autonomous Nationalists.